The Trust Framework in lay terms

 What’s its purpose?

 The Trust Framework creates rules and standards against which companies are certified and processes are built.
-It establishes what ‘good’ looks like in regards to digital ID and data protection.
+It establishes what ‘good’ looks like regarding digital ID and data protection.
 It also creates an oversight function to determine whether these new standards are fit for purpose and are being followed.
-And, importantly for companies like Konfir, it helps industry navigate the changing technical and regulatory landscape, so we can get on with building solutions.
+And, importantly for companies like Konfir, it helps the industry navigate the changing technical and regulatory landscape, so we can get on with building solutions.

 Why do we need it?